Mona Lisa Lipstick Plants

 |Uses:||Especially attractive in hanging baskets or in plant stands|

-Lipstick Plant Mona Lisa is known for their maroon flower that appears on the ends of the branches.
+Mona Lisa Lipstick Plants are known for their maroon flower that appears on the ends of the branches.
 Produces beautiful red, open blooms.

 Low Maintenance Lipstick Mona Lisa Plant